GiraffeA77/Project-2-take-3/README.md

 - Created 2 additional cameras
 - Attached a camera to each car
 - Added Post Processing import
-- Created deceleration audio
+- Created and applied deceleration audio
-- Applied all audio as neccesary

 Sam Dalton
 - Created and applied colliders to cars.